inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course explores the theories, methods/challenges that inform our understanding of organizational behavior/culture.
+Explores the theories, methods/challenges that inform our understanding of organizational behavior/culture.
 Recognizing that leading in organizations includes both formal/informal processes, this course explores a variety of aspects related to understanding/influencing organizational behavior/culture.
-Finally, in addition to traditional theories of organizational behavior/culture, students will explore the impact of leadership on both organizational behavior/culture.
+Finally, in addition to traditional theories of organizational behavior/culture, students explore the impact of leadership on both organizational behavior/culture.

 LEAD 521.
 ORGANIZATIONAL COMMUNICATION AND CONFLICT RESOLUTION.
 4 Credits.